 More interesting is the story of Levin, whose path, which involves land, peasantry and dignity, contrasts with that of Anna and Vronsky.
 Commendably, Stoppard has included this often shortchanged slice of Tolstoy in his script.
 Wright, abandoning his stylized mode, presents Levin’s scenes with welcome realism.

-Among the remaining cast, standouts include Law, who brings interesting shades to Karenin, and Vikander is touching as Kitty.Click here to comment
+Among the remaining cast, standouts include Law, who brings interesting shades to Karenin, and Vikander is touching as Kitty.Click here or scroll down to comment